harterrt/harterrt/content/mozilla/okrs_and_deliverables.md

 I feel like I'm swimming in acronyms these days.

-My team adopted OKRs earlier this year and it's been a learning process.
+Earlier this year, my team adopted a new goal setting paradigm, Objectives and Key Results (OKRs) It's been a learning process.
+I had some prior experience with OKRs at Google, but I've never felt like I was fully taking advantage of the tool.
 I just recently started digging through
 [The 4 Disciplines of Execution](https://www.amazon.com/Disciplines-Execution-Achieving-Wildly-Important/dp/1491517751)
-(4DX)
+(4DX)<sup>1</sup>
-and, surprisingly, it's making OKRs make a lot more sense.
+and, surprisingly, OKRs are starting to make a lot more sense.
 This post outlines some ideas I've picked up through my reading.

 ## Too many goals

 For the last few quarters, my team has had 4-5 Objectives.
-That's a little high, but it's within the recommended limits for OKRs.
+That's a little high, but it's within the recommended limits.
+I usually have some work to do on each of these OKRs every week.
-The problem is that I have a hard time prioritizing between the topline goals when I'm planning my work for a day, or for a week.
+Some weeks I have a hard time prioritizing which objective I should work on.
 Do I work on experimentation or search?
 `¯\_(ツ)_/¯`